thindil/steamsky/bin/doc/MODDING.md

 ## Themes
 All themes files are standard CSS files.
 To edit default game theme, open file *steamsky.css* in *data/ui* directory.
-But best option is create new file in themes directory (by default it is *data/themes* but you can change it with game starting parameter, see [README.md](../README.md) for more info about it).
+But best option is create new directory in *themes* directory (by default it is *data/themes* but you can change it with game starting parameter, see [README.md](../README.md) for more info about it) and then file *.css* with that same name inside new directory.
-To remove theme just delete theme file from themes directory.
-More information about variables, settings is in default game theme file *data/ui/steamsky.css*.
+To remove theme just delete theme directory from *themes* directory.
+More information about variables and settings is in default game theme file *data/ui/steamsky.css*.
 More information about how CSS works with GTK (GUI library used by the game) is available at: https://developer.gnome.org/gtk3/stable/chap-css-overview.html